wday0507/FPL-Portfolio-Optimisation/README.md

 ### Motivation ###
 This project investigates the potential of applying portfolio optimisation techniques to Fantasy Premier League (FPL) team selection.
 The goal is to assess whether these quantitative methods, commonly used to optimise asset allocation, can improve decision making in FPL by balancing risk and reward when selecting players.
-The randomness and unpredictability of football present a unique challenge when applying these methods, adding an extra layer of complexity.
+The randomness and unpredictability of football present a unique challenge when applying these methods.

 This project also aims to demonstrate my understanding of financial concepts while showcasing skills in data cleaning, statistical analysis, and model development.
 <br>